cedsvrn/lead-scoring-predictor/README.md

 On the deployment side:
 - To complete batch use cases we will insert daily lead predictions into a BigQuery database
-- FastAPI is built to send real time predictions to consumer applications
+- A FastAPI dockerized service has been built to send real time predictions to consumer applications